 This webinar was presented live on October 4th, 2017.
-The recording will be available for free six months from that date.
+Access the recording and webinar materials now:

 Libraries are spending increasingly large percentages of their budgets on electronic resources.
 As online education and the use of e-resources dramatically escalate, awareness of copyright issues becomes crucial, not only in the library world but also in the academic community as a whole.
 Libraries struggle to ensure copyright compliance for all materials used in electronic reserves and learning management systems (LMS).
 In switching to ProQuest SIPX for managing and sharing digital course materials, Pepperdine predicted savings in both staff time and copyright costs.
 The presenters will share how Pepperdine integrated SIPX with their LMS (Sakai) to allow them to easily find copyrighted course materials and to make the materials accessible from the Sakai Courses site.
 Ensuring that library resources and open content are visible through e-reserves translates into helping support the teaching and learning environment and closer library collaborations wi th IT and faculty.

 - how to deal with copyright management challenges in the era of nearly universal adoption of learning management systems

 - how integrating a tool such as SIPX with a learning management system can make it easier to find copyrighted course materials